ska-telescope/observation-execution-tool/docs/src/architecture_backend_module_execution.rst

 ------------------

 The major public interface in these interactions is the ScriptExecutionService API.
-For more information on this interface, please reference the the API documentation for ``ska_oso_oet.procedure.application.application.ScriptExecutionService``.
+For more information on this interface, please see the API documentation for :py:class:`~ska_oso_oet.procedure.application.application.ScriptExecutionService`.

 Element Behaviour
 -----------------